Playing in a Crib, Is It OK or Not

-Today I want to talk a little bit about playing in the crib.
-If you are a veteran of the Sleep Sense program, this might sound like something you’ve experienced.
-If you’re not, this might sound like the craziest thing ever.
-If you’ve got a child who’s not sleeping well, the idea that they might be playing in their crib is probably pretty crazy to you, but it happens.
-If you’ve got a child who can sleep well, can sleep independently, feel great about their crib, is happy to go there when it’s sleep time, you will find that there will be periods in your child’s life where they’re having a party in that crib all by themselves.
+Today I want to talk a little bit about playing in the crib, is it OK or not?
+If you are a veteran of the Sleep programs, this might sound like something you’ve experienced.
+If you’re not, this might sound like the craziest thing ever if you’ve got a child who’s not sleeping well.
+The idea that they might be playing in their crib is probably pretty crazy to you, but it happens if you’ve got a child who can sleep well.
+Can sleep independently, feel great about their crib.
+Is happy to go there when it’s sleep time.
+You will find that there will be periods in your child’s life where they’re having a party in that crib all by themselves.

-I can remember going through it with all three of my children, specifically, around nap time.
+I can remember going through it with all three of my children, mainly around nap time.
 I’d put them down for their nap, they’d have a party in there, for an hour or more, before they finally would fall asleep.
 I get asked that question, “What should I do?
-He’s in there playing and he’s supposed to be napping, or he’s supposed to be going to sleep at night.
+He’s in there playing, and he’s supposed to be napping, or he’s supposed to be going to sleep the night.
 I don’t know what to do?
 Should I give him trouble for it?
 Shouldn’t I?”

-My advice is to definitely not give trouble about it.
+My advice is to not give trouble about it.
 It’s often a developmental phase that you’re child’s going through.
-It often happens around the eighteenth to two year mark.
+It often happens around the eighteenth to the two-year mark.
 It has a lot to do with language acquisition.
-They’re learning so much at such a rapid pace, they need time to process that.
+They’re learning so much at such a rapid pace; they need time to process that.

-They often do it by babbling or singing, or talking, and that’s part of the process of just organizing all this new information.
+They often do it by babbling, singing or talking, and that’s part of the process of just organizing all this new information.
 Try not to panic about it.
 If your child’s in there for an hour, hour and a half, shouting, and singing, and having fun, yes, they didn’t sleep, but it was still a break.
 You got a break.
 They got a break.
-It’s still a rest because there’s limited chances of running around and moving in one’s crib.
+It’s still a rest because there are limited chances of running around and moving in one’s crib.
 You can just call it nap time.
 Go in, get your child out, and proceed with your day.

 I find that most toddlers will happily take a nap, but then at bedtime wanted to a have party until 9:00 at night.
 If that’s happening, into the third, fourth week, it’s time to look at the nap.
 Otherwise, I want you to just let it go.
 It boils down to what I say often, is that you can’t force someone to sleep.